General policies and important disclaimers

 For additional information, please visit the Office of Human Resources' Diversity and Inclusion site.

-The university reserves the right to deny admission to any applicant, to discontinue the enrollment of any student whose personal actions are detrimental to the university community or are in violation of any applicable code of conduct, and to require the withdrawal of a student whose continuance at the university would be detrimental to himself or herself or to others.
-It is the responsibility of students to become familiar with the academic regulations and procedures relating to their courses of study at the university.
+The deans as officers of the University reserves the right to deny admission to any applicant, to discontinue the enrollment of any student whose personal actions are detrimental to the University community or are in violation of any applicable code of conduct, and to require the withdrawal of a student whose continuance at the University would be detrimental to himself or herself or to others.
+It is the responsibility of students to become familiar with the academic regulations and procedures relating to their courses of study at the University.

 In general, enrollment in programs at the School of Continuing Education and Summer Sessions is contingent upon meeting all course prerequisites, completing enrollment and registration procedures and requirements, and fulfilling any other applicable requirements; and is subject to space availability in your selected courses.